gomlx/gemma/README.md

 ## 📝 TODO

-* Prevent up-scaling dtype (from bfloat16 to float32) during ApplyRotaryPositionEncoding: probably save a bit of memory and time.
 * Remove special symbols from sampling, like "<end_of_turn>".
 * Fine-tuning demo.
 * Benchmarking: how does it compare to Jax implementation ?
 Jax JIT-compile the main sampling loop during generation,